-Working for systemic change resulting in the production of homes affordable to Orange County's extremely low-income households

-February 2019

-1 City of Newport Beach General Plan Housing Element, p.
-5-89, September 2013.
-2 City of Newport Beach General Plan Housing Element, p.
-5-227, September 2013.

-Mr. Jaime Murillo January 10, 2019 Page 2 of 3

-Ranked among the top ten least affordable metropolitan areas in the country3, Orange County is suffering from an affordable housing crisis.
-A resident must earn at least \$36.08 per hour to afford a two-bedroom apartment at a fair market rent of \$1,876 a month.4 Over the past seven years, Orange County renters have paid an average of \$355 more a month and rents are projected to continually rise.
-5 During 2000 to 2015, Orange County's inflation-adjusted median rent increased by 28 percent while the median renter income decreased by 9 percent.6

-The impact of this crisis is dire.
-Many Orange County renters are rent burdened where they spend more than 30% of their income towards housing costs.
-Struggling to make ends meet, many households take on more jobs or live in overcrowded substandard households.
-With high rents, low vacancy rates and an increasing number of residents needing affordable homes, the supply of affordable homes being built for lower income households has also not kept up with the demand.
-An additional 92,738 affordable rental homes are needed to address Orange County's housing needs for lower income renters.

-Compared to other cities in Orange County, housing costs are significantly higher and out-ofreach for many working households in Newport Beach.
-Ranked second for Southern California's most expensive city for renters, Newport Beach's average two-bedroom asking rent was \$2,760 a month.8 With the serious lack of affordable home and with wages that are not keeping up with rising rent, many working families, especially those who earn lower wages, struggle financially to work and live in Newport Beach.

-In Newport Beach, tourism is one of the City's leading industries and it generates substantial revenue and jobs for the City.
-Of the top 12 principal employers in the City, four provide leisure and hospitality services9; however, jobs related to leisure and hospitality services, restaurants and retail that greatly contributes to the City's tourism market typically offers lower wages.
-The average salary for occupations in the tourism market is approximately less than \$30,000 a year10, which is not enough to rent an apartment home in the City without overpaying and being rent burdened.

-Affordable Homes Decreases Environmental Impacts

-With high housing costs and significant lack of affordable homes, many workers and families, especially those who earn lower wages, struggle financially to live in the city they work in.
-These impacts not only hurt workers and families but may also impact the city's economic competitiveness and attractiveness to major employers to provide jobs.
-Locating homes,

-3 Out of Reach 2018- The High Cost of Housing, National Low Income Housing Coalition, p.
-14, 2018.
+Mr. Jaime Murillo January 10, 2019 Page 2 of 3 Ranked among the top ten least affordable metropolitan areas in the country , Orange Co suffering from an affordable housing crisis.
+A resident must earn at least \$36.08 per hou afford a two-bedroom apartment at a fair market rent of \$1,876 a month.
+Over the past s years, Orange County renters have paid an average of \$355 more a month and rents are p to continually rise.
+During 2000 to 2015, Orange County's inflation-adjusted median rent increased by 28 percent while the median renter income decreased by 9 percent. r to seven projected The impact of this crisis is dire.
+Many Orange County renters are rent burdened where the spend more than 30% of their income towards housing costs.
+Struggling to make ends more many households take on more jobs or live in overcrowded substandard households.
+Wir rents, low vacancy rates and an increasing number of residents needing affordable homes supply of affordable homes being built for lower income households has also not kept up the demand.
+An additional 92,738 affordable rental homes are needed to address Orange County's housing needs for lower income renters. eet, th high s, the with A6-2 Compared to other cities in Orange County, housing costs are significantly higher and our reach for many working households in Newport Beach.
+Ranked second for Southern California's most expensive city for renters, Newport Beach's average two-bedroom aski was \$2,760 a month.
+With the serious lack of affordable home and with wages that are a keeping up with rising rent, many working families, especially those who earn lower wag struggle financially to work and live in Newport Beach. ing rent not In Newport Beach, tourism is one of the City's leading industries and it generates substar revenue and jobs for the City.
+Of the top 12 principal employers in the City, four provide and hospitality services ; however, jobs related to leisure and hospitality services, restaur retail that greatly contributes to the City's tourism market typically offers lower wages. average salary for occupations in the tourism market is approximately less than \$30,000 a which is not enough to rent an apartment home in the City without overpaying and being burdened. e leisure cants and The a year , Affordable Homes Decreases Environmental Impacts T With high housing costs and significant lack of affordable homes, many workers and fam especially those who earn lower wages, struggle financially to live in the city they work is These impacts not only hurt workers and families but may also impact the city's econom competitiveness and attractiveness to major employers to provide jobs.
+Locating homes, in. ic Out of Reach 2018- The High Cost of Housing, National Low Income Housing Coalition, p.14, 2018.
 Out of Reach 2018- The High Cost of Housing, National Low Income Housing Coalition, p.38, 2018.

-Out of Reach 2018- The High Cost of Housing, National Low Income Housing Coalition, p.38, 2018.

 Southern Californians Scrimp to Get By As Average Rents Hit \$1,900, Orange County Register, February 15, 2018.

-California Rents Have Risen to Some of the Nation's Highest.
-Here's How that Impacts Residents, Orange County Register, February 15, 2018.

-Orange County's Housing Emergency and Proposed Solutions, California Housing Partnership Corporation, p.
+California Rents Have Risen to Some of the Nation's Highest Here's How that Impacts Residents, Orange County Register, Februar Orange County's Housing Emergency and Proposed Solutions, California Housing Partnership Corporation, p.
 1, May 2018.
 Marina del Rey, Newport Beach Have Region's Highest Rents.
 Lowest?
 Try Highland, Orange County Register, October 13, 2017.

-City of Newport Beach Comprehensive Financial Annual Report, p.
-222, June 30, 2017 OC Community Indicators 2018, p.
+OC Community Indicators 2018, p.
 31, 2018.